 Summer has arrived, and with it the long evenings and good weather!
 It’s time for your balcony to shine as it will become the venue for barbecues and get-togethers with friends.
 Though now that you think of it, your balcony could probably do with a little clean if you’re going to be inviting guests over… It was a long winter after all!
 So here is Batmaid's balcony maintenance guide to get you on track to a great summer.

 When the good weather starts rolling in, that all important spring clean is in order.
 No point putting it off, best to get stuck right into it and get it out of the way.
 It is the longest step of this guide, but it is indispensable for your peace of mind this summer.

 If your balcony is in good shape, using some black soap or baking soda in some warm water should be enough to get the job done.
-You will hear a lot of people telling you to just use bleach to clean up your balcony, but in reality, it can damage the flooring and it’s bad for the environment: think of the plants!
+You will hear a lot of people tell you to just use bleach to clean up your balcony, but in reality, it can damage the flooring and it’s bad for the environment: Think of the plants!

 For special cases, we present to you a short guide for a stain-free balcony!

 - Dead leaves: They have a tendency to leave unsightly brown stains on your floor… To get rid of them you’re going to need Marseille soap, hot water and elbow grease.

 - Moss: To banish moss from your balcony, follow this simple recipe:

 - 600g citric acid